BdR76/process_icon_buttons/readme.md

 This is due to a [bug in GIMP](https://github.com/efexgee/mapper/issues/1).
 Simply select another layer, so a layer without a (-) or (+) symbol in front of it.
-Then try again and it should work fine.
+Then try again and it should work correctly.

 Questions, comments -- Bas de Reuver (bdr1976@gmail.com)